studygolang/gctt-godoc/Source/encoding/asn1/asn1.md

 The following tags on struct fields have special meaning to Unmarshal:

-    application specifies that a APPLICATION tag is used default:x   sets the default value for optional integer fields (only used if optional is also present) explicit    specifies that an additional, explicit tag wraps the implicit one optional    marks the field as ASN.1 OPTIONAL
+    application specifies that an APPLICATION tag is used default:x   sets the default value for optional integer fields (only used if optional is also present) explicit    specifies that an additional, explicit tag wraps the implicit one optional    marks the field as ASN.1 OPTIONAL